-the AE, who discussed "Science as a Mediterranean bridge", and Maria Paradiso, Professor of Geography and Planning at the University of Sannio, Italy, who spoke on "The Mediterranean: bridging, bordering and cross-bordering."
+The two speakers were Enric Banda, Director of Science and Environment at "la Caixa" Foundation and Member of the AE, who discussed "Science as a Mediterranean bridge", and Maria Paradiso, Professor of Geography and Planning at the University of Sannio, Italy, who spoke on "The Mediterranean: bridging, bordering and cross-bordering."
 (Fig. 1)

-Enric Banda proposed science as a vital bridge between the Mediterranean and the European values.
-In his presentation, he demonstrated the important geophysical transformations of the Mediterranean Sea over time and how the planet on its own has tailored the Mediterranean region.
+Enric Banda demonstrated the important geophysical transformations of the Mediterranean Sea over time and how the planet on its own has tailored the Mediterranean region.
 Science was born along the Mediterranean.
 The exchange of ideas, through travel and commerce, encouraged Mediterranean civilizations to recognize that nature could be understood in itself and not merely listening to gods.
-Enric Banda explained how the Mediterranean approach was decisive because it opened the road to intellectual challenges and the idea of progress that has been crucial and has shown the way towards the development and the democratization of knowledge.
-He highlighted that science is essential for addressing the current challenges of sustainability in the region and how responsible research and innovation among scientists, in collaboration with society at large, will be the way to connect both shores of the Mediterranean.
+He explained how the Mediterranean approach was decisive because it opened the road to intellectual challenges, the idea of progress and the development and democratization of knowledge.
+He highlighted that science is essential for addressing the current challenges of sustainability in the region and how responsible research and innovation, in collaboration with society at large, will be the way to connect both shores of the Mediterranean.

 Maria Paradiso proposed to view the Mediterranean region as representative of a global, mobile reality.
-She argued that the idea of unitary Mediterranean is a fiction and one that has been upheld by popular visions based on cultural stereotypes.
-Rather than being a bridge, the Mediterranean today is a space associated with fractures, borders and securitization.
-She proposed instead a view of the region based on flows, on networks, the circulation of ideas, people, finances, et cetera.
-In her approach, the mobility paradigm is explored as an initial approach to contemporary geographies of the
+She argued that the idea of unitary Mediterranean is a fiction that has been upheld by popular visions based on cultural stereotypes.
+The Mediterranean today is a space associated with fractures, borders and securitization.
+She proposed instead a